Confederation Singers, Orchestra, and Guest Soloists Perform Handel’s Messiah

 The show will be presented in the Homburg Theatre of Confederation Centre.
 Tickets are available at the door, at Confederation Centre’s box office, online at confederationcentre.com, or via phone at 902-566-1267 (toll free at 1-800-565-0278).

-Please note, that through Sunday evening on December 1, theis presented by Discover Charlottetown.
+Please note, that through Sunday evening on December 1, the Victorian Christmas Market is presented by Discover Charlottetown.
 Patrons are advised that. until 11 p.m. on December 1, the following streets will be closed to all traffic, with no parking permitted: Queen Street, between Grafton and Sydney; and Richmond Street, between Pownal and Great George.

 Concertgoers should leave extra time, parking a few blocks away or nearby in one of Charlottetown’s parkades.People with mobility concerns will still be able to access the Queen Street elevator into the lobby level of Confederation Centre.
 Those patrons being dropped off will need to do so at the corner of Queen and Grafton.